-My name is John Rennie.
 I began my ascent into the world of photography in 1983, when I was 14 years old and purchased my first Canon SLR.
 I've always seen the world through a lens and was ambitious to share my vision with others.
 As early as high school, I took all of the available courses in photography and was rarely seen without my camera in hand.
 I was the yearbook photographer and shot at all of the sporting events for the high school newspaper.
-I spent several hours a day in a darkroom for four years straight!
+I spent several hours a day in a darkroom for four years.

 I had an unfair advantage… subject matter!

-By this time, I started volunteering at a private sanctuary for exotic animals including wolves, tigers, lions and other big cats.
+By this time, I started volunteering at a private sanctuary for exotic animals including wolves, tigers and lions.
 I have always had a love for wildlife and now, I was in a perfect position to meld both of my loves, wildlife and photography.